bznick98/bznick98.github.io/pages/resume.md

 *Maintenance Assistant*																							   	 -  *July 2018 - August 2018*

-* Inspect damaged outdoor trunk amplifier (used for TV signal transimission), replace out malfunctioning or burned chips, transistors and fuses.
+* Inspect damaged outdoor trunk amplifier (used for TV signal transmission), replace out malfunctioning or burned chips, transistors and fuses.
 * Using multimeter and frequency analyzer to examine the circuit board and signal functionality.
 * Assisting maintenance team, recording repair histories.